cslev/doh_docker/README.md

 `BATCH` - The desired batch size in one iteration.
 Default is set to `500`, which means that for every 500 website-visits, we will have a separate PCAP file (TBH, at the end they will be CSV files) for managability reasons (still not too big and can be analyzed in reasonable time).
 We do not recommend to change this value unless you know what you are doing.

+`META` - Any desired metadata for the measurements (as one *string* without whitespaces or within quotes) that will be used in the final archive's name for easier identification.
+For instance, using `usa_texas` as a META, the final archive will be `doh_data_<USED_RESOLVER>_usa_texas.tar.gz`

-You don't have to change any of the values here, and we only recommend to *might* play with the first argument only!
-The rest can always remain the same.
+You don't have to change any of the values here, and we only recommend to *play* with the first argument only!
+The rest can always remain the same and the *order* is **important**, so if you want to use `META` then define (even the default values again for) all others before it!

-Example for running our container with Google's DoH resolver for the first 10,000 websites
+Example for running our container with Google's DoH resolver for the first 10,000 websites (`START=1`, `END=10000`), with the default `BATCH` size of 200 and using *usa_texas* as `META`:
 ```
-sudo docker run -d --name doh_docker --shm-size 4g cslev/doh_docker:latest 2 1 10000
+sudo docker run -d --name doh_docker --shm-size 4g cslev/doh_docker:latest 2 1 10000 200 usa_texas
 ```